Kabali: Critical response

 While Rajinikanth's performance was well-received, the overall plot drew some comment.
 Jeyannathann Karunanithi of online film magazine The World of Apu pointed out that the audience in India would need to understand the socio-political situation of the Tamil Indian diaspora in Malaysia for better understanding of the plot.
 The criticism from Malaysian Indians was largely directed at the inaccuracy in its portrayal of the racial tensions and dynamics in Malaysia.
 Like the Tamil Indian community, the Chinese are also a minority in Malaysia and likewise disadvantaged by the government's pro-Malay majority policies, known as Ketuanan Melayu.
 Racial tensions were much more rife between the politically dominant Malays and the Chinese, who were in a more economically dominant position as business owners or urbanised blue-collar professionals.
 The Indians were largely employed on rubber plantations and had been affected by the decline of the industry during the 1980s, leaving many former plantation workers to migrate to the cities and forced to join a gang when unable to find work.
 As such, the dissatisfaction from the Indian community has been largely directed at the Malay-majority government and its pro-Malay policies, rather than specifically at the Chinese community.

+Records

+Multilingual release reach: It was released in multiple languages (Tamil, Telugu, Hindi, Malayalam) and was among the first Tamil films planned for extensive releases in several international markets.

+First Indian film in Thailand: Kabali became the first Indian film to be officially released in Thailand.